javedmshah/javedmshah.github.io/pubs.md

 \[_I have not had the time to revise and resubmit since, but SIN24 is around the corner and I shall give it another try with revisions._\]

 The paper explores “decentralized permissions” as a way to avoid caching pre-baked permission sets at the Authorization Server (AS).
 Ideas proposed include caching nested permissions to promote faster authorization decision times.

-#### 2024*
-***Emotion in Politics*** <br>
-by Shah, Dr. Tamanna, Assistant Professor of Instruction, Ohio University <br>in International Political Science Abstracts, (IPSA, February 2024) <br>
-Shah, Javed - contributing to model generation using NetworkX libraries in Python

-***Religious Hegemony and Political Regime: Examining the Inverted U Relationship with Conflict.*** <br>Journal Article with Shah, Tamanna M.<br>
-Submission for American Sociological Review (ASR), 2024

-### <a name="chapters"></a>book chapters
-#### 2024*

-***AI Intersections: Amplifying Children and Youth Voices in Conflict Zones***, Shah Javed M., Shah Tamanna M.<br>
-Book Chapter accepted for Children and Youth as ‘Sites of Resistance’ in Armed Conflict, Volume I (Sponsored by American Sociological Association (ASA) Section on Children and Youth, Emerald Publishers), May 2024

-***AI-Enhanced Resilience: Empowering Youth Voices in Conflict Zones*** , Shah Javed M., Shah Tamanna M.<br>
-Book Chapter accepted for Children and Youth as ‘Sites of Resistance’ in Armed Conflict, Volume I (Sponsored by American Sociological Association (ASA) Section on Children and Youth, Emerald Publishers), May 2024